AHWWebImage_ParentPage_WhatWeDo.jpg

 Through this award, the Medical College of Wisconsin Department of Otolarygology and Communication Science will establish a new program to bring personalized medicine to the field of otolaryngology, establishing a system-wide platform for collecting and analyzing demographic and outcomes data, as well as focused investigations into key disorders with high prevalence in Wisconsin to improve health care delivery in the state.

-• Used OTO Clinomics to provide preliminary data in support of a number of grants for a total for $24 million in potential funding
+• Used OTO Clinomics to provide preliminary data in support of a number of grants with over $760,000 leveraged during the project period

 AHW Logo